 - This dramatic expedition means you need to pack your hiking gear for all types of weather.

 - It sounds cliché but when you do this ascent, crawling up loose scree in the dead of night, you uncover strength that you didn’t know you had.
-Just take it step by step.
+Just take it to step by step.
 And make sure you stop to take in that sunrise – it’s phenomenal.

 WHAT TO BRING IN YOUR KILIMANJARO PACKING LIST?